Leveraging Account-Based Marketing? Think SEO

 A few days later, they discuss your offerings with, say, their business partner and want to show your site to them.
 But what if they search for you on Google only to see you not ranking on the first page.
 You might have driven them away to the competition!
 You cannot have a successful ABM strategy without SEO.

-2. Creation of bespoke SEO experiences
+2. Creation of unique SEO experiences

 To provide a personalized experience to your target audience, you need to offer them the right information at the right time.
-With a thorough keyword research strategy in place, you can determine their pain-points and also shine a light on other things such as:
+With a thorough keyword research strategy in place, you can determine their pain points and also shine a light on other things such as:

 - Their basic needs through online search